-In conjunction with Tashkeel, the Dubai government arts organisation, fourteen of these images were exhibited as part of the Sikka Week celebration that ran alongside the Dubai Arts Festival in March 2018.
+Fourteen of these images were selected for exhibition as part of the Sikka Week celebration that ran alongside the Dubai Arts Festival in March 2018.
 This exhibition enabled artists and photographers who would otherwise not have had gallery access to create an amazingly well received exhibition.